 Ballistic or bump helmets are optional.

-Personal night vision goggles, and laser/illuminators are optional.
+Personal night vision goggles, and laser/illuminators are encouraged, but optional.

 Sturdy assault pack, rucksack or backpack suitable for carrying equipment necessary for a whole day’s operation.